Back

 Let’s reinforce!

 Facebook’s example shows us how important it is to think about the possibility of someone stealing your startup idea in advance.
 Don’t be like Zuckerberg and the Winklevoss twins.
-Don’t rely solely on oral agreements and check the credentials beforehand.
+Don’t rely solely on verbal agreements and check the credentials beforehand.

 Save our checklist detailing how to protect your startup idea when outsourcing: